Introduction to the Law of Discharge From a NJ Nursing Home/Assisted Living Residence or the Medicaid Long Term Support Services Program

 In the case of a person eligible for Medicaid, a nursing facility must not charge, solicit, accept, or receive, in addition to any amount otherwise required to be paid under the State plan, any gift, money, donation, or other consideration as a precondition of admission, expedited admission or continued stay in the facility.

-For more information about discharge, threatened discharge or patient resident rights, please contact me personally toll-free at (855) 376-5291 or email me at email@example.com.
-He is happy to meet with you or your family member.
+For more information about discharge, threatened discharge or patient resident rights, please contact me personally toll-free at (855) 376-5291 or email me at firstname.lastname@example.org.
+It’s our ethical obligation, and my pleasure to meet with you or your family member.

 Have questions about a discharge

 Contact Fredrick P. Niemann, a NJ Discharge from NJ Nursing